lychanl/acer-release/README.md

     further in no exploration and learning at all.
     Maybe with entropy penalty the mechanism can work.
  * more meaningful statistics for TensorBoard
- * reward scaling
+ * reward clipping / scaling
- * observations standardization
- * gradient clipping
  * sampling more trajectories per environment
  * weights initialization (*normalized column* initialization from the OpenAI Baselines is used right now, some sources propose Orthogonal initialization)
- * RMSProp instead of Adam (Adam can be unstable with non-stationary data)
- * refactor *run.py* script, add new *runners* to handle more environments
  * probably, some optimizations around *@tf.function* usage can be done